 If any uncorrected mathematical errors are made during the context of the lesson (instruction, materials, or classroom displays), note them here.

-There is not a one-to-one correspondence between the indicators for this Core Action and the Standards for Mathematical Practice.
-These indicators represent the Standards for Mathematical Practice that are most easily observed during instruction.
-Some portions adapted from 'Looking for Standards in the Mathematics Classroom' 5x8 card published by the Strategic Education Research Partnership (http://math.serpmedia.
+^{4.} There is not a one-to-one correspondence between the indicators for this Core Action and the Standards for Mathematical Practice.
+These indicators represent the Standards for Mathematical Practice that are most parily observed during instruction.